 My SmartThings Antenna Instructable, most info is repeated in the last step of this instructable.

 Passive antennas (thin copper wires) were attached to the sensors and tested for signal strength with a Hackrf One SDR (Software Defined Radio).
 Lengths of ¼, ⅝ and 1 wavelength were compared with no antenna.
-The ⅝ wavelength antenna performed the best, it delivered ~4X more power on one of the sensors!
+The ⅝ wavelength antenna performed the best.

 Below are the results in dB. dB is a log scale so a 3dB increase in power is 2x the power.
 For example if you go from -50dB to -47dB the power has increased by 3dB or doubled.